 The preview window may appear anyway if the files that you want to change are read-only.

-In the editor, place the cursor within the corresponding tag.
+In the editor, place the caret within the corresponding tag.

 Selectfrom the main or the context menu.